NTIA/Compound_Radar_Waveforms-Data/README.md

 	| Presel2    | secondary preselector |
 	| YIGTracker | YIG tracker           |

 10. **MeasStartTime**: a string containing the time and date (from computer) that the measurement was started (ex.
-05-Apr-2013 17:54:42)
+05-Apr-2013 17:54:42).

-11. **MeasType**: string indicating the type of measurement, ‘Stepped’
+11. **MeasType**: string indicating the type of measurement, ‘Stepped’.

-12. **NumEvents**: number of events run by the measurement
+12. **NumEvents**: number of events run by the measurement.

 ## Sponsor
-This report and associated data were sponsored by the NTIA Office of Spectrum Management (OSM). https://www.ntia.doc.gov/office/office-spectrum-management-osm
+This report and associated data were sponsored by the NTIA Office of Spectrum Management (OSM). https://www.ntia.doc.gov/office/office-spectrum-management-osm.

 ## References ##